-Amadeus DeKastle has authored the field report Butterflies of the Suusamyr Valley, Kyrgyzstan, and co-authored an expedition report entitled Mountain ghosts: protecting snow leopards and other animals of the Tien Shan mountains of Kyrgyzstan.
+Amadeus DeKastle has authored the field report Butterflies of the Suusamyr Valley and co-authored the expedition report entitled Mountain ghosts: protecting snow leopards and other animals of the Tien Shan mountains of Kyrgyzstan.

-A selection of the extraordinary butterflies observed by Amadeus DeKastle in Ala Archa National Park are portrayed below.
+A selection of the extraordinary butterflies observed in Ala Archa National Park are portrayed below:

-Future apps in this Central Asian Nature Guides series will include citizen science-enabled field guides on mammals and birds of Kyrgyzstan and also from the Tibetan Plateau region.
+Future apps should include citizen science-enabled field guides on the mammals and birds of Kyrgyzstan and also from the Tibetan Plateau region.

 - Mountains of Central Asia (CEPF site)